Whether we like it or not, marketing and psychology have been fast friends for a long time.

 Call it what you will—subliminal messaging, the power of suggestion, manipulation—but businesses are constantly cooking up ways to influence your decision-making, restaurants included.
 In fact, the restaurant industry has its own special toolbox of psychological strategies called menu engineering.

 Menu engineers study the visual and verbal psychology behind why people order certain items—and use that valuable information to design menus in a way that maximizes restaurant profits.
 Gregg Rapp has been engineering menus for 30 years and, as we explore the 10 menu design techniques below, we’ll draw on some of his expert insights and insider tips about the subject.

 Rather than read menus from front to back, diners tend to scan them quickly (spending an average of just 109 seconds, according to a Gallup poll).
 This means that a menu has a small amount of time to make a big impact.
-Restaurants can make their menus easier to scan by using clear section headings, easy-to-find dish titles, and other visual techniques (more on that under point #3).
+Restaurants can create menus that are easier to scan by using clear section headings, easy-to-find dish titles, and other visual techniques (more on that under point #3).

 Menu engineers make a point of studying which parts of the menu are “prime real estate”—where people look first in that short 109 seconds, and (as a result) which menu items tend to be the most profitable.
 The general conclusion?
 When scanning vertically arranged menus, customers tend to spend the most time looking at the first and last items—for that reason, the dishes in those spots are usually the biggest sellers.